 We later removed the necks and saved them in a separate bag for soup.

 That’s it!
 You now have a freezer full of homegrown chickens!
-What an accomplishment (below you will find a great video of the butchering process).
+What an accomplishment.

-You will cook your homegrown chicken just as you will with a chicken you buy at the store (here is a recipe for oven roasted chicken with potatoes and onions, and another one, cooked a bit different).
+You will cook your homegrown chicken just as you will with a chicken you buy at the store.
 I found that our chicken meat, probably because the birds were actually moving around, had a bit more structure to it.
-It wasn’t tough or hard to cook but I did need to cook it a little bit longer than the store bought chicken.
+It wasn’t tough or hard to cook but I did need to cook it a little bit longer than the store-bought chicken (sometimes I process it in a pressure cooker before I use it).

 It was a lot of work, to raise our own chickens, and you are probably wondering if it was financially worth it.
-I am not a mathematical person at all, and I usually do things mainly because I love doing them even if they don’t make sense financially (I drive my husband nuts, LOL), but I tried to calculate it and in the 9 weeks that I had those 13 Cornish Cross, they ate 3.5 bags of organic feed.
+I am not a mathematical person at all, and I usually do things mainly because I love doing them even if they don’t make sense financially, but I tried to calculate it and in the 9 weeks that I had those 13 Cornish Cross chickens, they ate 3.5 bags of organic feed.

 Each bag (40lb) cost me $25 for a total of $87.50.

-We made it to butchering day with 12 chickens (one died, completely my fault!), so this comes down to $7.30 per bird.
+We made it to butchering day with 12 chickens (one died, completely my fault!
+The 24 chicks I started with weren’t all Cornich Cross, some were laying hens), so this comes down to $7.30 per bird.

-If I went to the farmer’s market at the closest city to buy an organic bird I’ll probably pay around $25 a bird.
+If I went to the farmer’s market at the closest city to buy an organic bird I’ll probably pay around $25 a bird (they sell for about $6 a pound).

 I did have a few more equipment expenses (feeders and such) but they are an investment and not something I’ll have to spend money on again.
 And of course, we worked hard to get those birds in the freezer.